briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 ## Add wildcard to `ALLOWED_HOSTS` in `development` settings module

-This will allow you to view the appliction from a mobile device on your local network
+This will allow you to view the application from a mobile device on your local network

 ## Use Django messaging framework to update user on post creation success